 The vast majority of our classes will have in-person opportunities when possible.
 However, some recitations and large enrollment classes are fully remote.

-Do I need to be on-campus to take classes this fall?
+Do I need to be on-campus to take classes this spring?

 I am a TA or UTA.
 Do I need to come to class in person?

-TAs and UTAs have the ability to participate in their classes remotely or in person.
+TAs and UTAs have the ability to participate in their classes remotely or, when the campus posture allows it, in person.

 Where can I learn more about Flex @ Pitt?